hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

 After the first few requests, the JIT is on its way to optimizing.

-It is *advisable, but not required* if you are running an HHVM server to send the server some explicit requests that are representative of what user requests will be coming through.
+It is advisable, but not required, if you are running an HHVM server to send the server some explicit requests that are representative of what user requests will be coming through.
 You can use `curl`, for example, to send these requests.
 This way the JIT has the information necessary to make the best optimizations for your code before any requests are actually served.

 ## Enabling Hack mode on PHP files in repo mode